-"I was really nervous about my lead," said Rojas, who enjoyed a cushion of nearly18 pounds entering Saturday's final round.
-"I was so afraid somebody was going to catch a big bag today and catch up to me.
+"I was nervous about my lead," said Rojas, who enjoyed a cushion of nearly18 pounds entering Saturday's final round.
+"I was so afraid somebody would catch a big bag today and catch up to me.

-"I'm so excited I'm almost in tears.
-God, what a tournament.
-I just had a fantastic week, I only missed one fish all week, which was a 6-pounder.
+"I'm so excited I'm almost in tears—God, what a tournament.
+I had a fantastic week; I only missed one fish all week, which was a 6-pounder.
 But I couldn't have dreamed this.
 Who could imagine catching 100 pounds in one tournament?"

 Who could have imagined destroying the B.A.S.S. record for a one-day, five-bass catch with 45 pounds, 2 ounces?
-Rojas did just that on the opening round, and followed it up with a 34-9 the next day.
-He actually broke the four-day tournament record with just three days of fishing before completing the task Saturday.
+Rojas did just that on the opening round and followed it up with a 34-9 the next day.
+He broke the four-day tournament record with just three days of fishing before completing the Saturday task.

 Like the other leaders, Rojas did most of his damage while sight-fishing for shallow spawning bass.
 His success came on two Texas-rigged soft-plastic lures - a Lake Fork Tackle Lizard and Hawg Caller Log Crawler - rigged with a 3/16-ounce Lake Fork Tackle Titanium weight on 25-pound Izor monofilament.
 Although Saturday's overcast and rainy weather limited sight-fishing for visible bass, Rojas scored on the same lures (as well as a Smithwick Devil's Horse jerkbait) fished in shallow vegetation.